microdotblog/indie-microblogging/Part 2/Alternative platforms.md

 ## Alternative platforms

+_“In principle, I don’t believe anyone should own or run Twitter.
+It wants to be a public good at a protocol level, not a company.” — [Jack Dorsey][1]_

+When you disentangle your content from a centralized service like Twitter, using your domain name as the identifier instead of the silo’s domain name, you have many more choices for where to host your data.
 In addition to WordPress and Micro.blog itself, here are some other options for microblog hosting.

-### Tumblr
+**Tumblr**

 Tumblr and Micro.blog share many principles.
 Everyone gets a hostname, which can be upgraded with your own custom domain name, and there are many built-in designs for your blog.